Cirkit Designer Logo

 Operating Voltage 24V DC

-Current Consumption ~0.1A to 0.2A (typical)
+Current Consumption ~0.1A (varies by model)

-Power Consumption ~2.4W to 4.8W
+Power Consumption ~2.4W

-Noise Level ~25-35 dBA
+Noise Level ~25-30 dBA

-Bearing Type Sleeve or Ball Bearing
+Bearing Type Sleeve or Ball Bearing (varies)

-Connector Type 2-pin or 3-pin JST
+Connector Type 2-pin or 3-pin (depending on model)

-Operating Temperature -10°C to 70°C
+Operating Temperature -10°C to +70°C

 Lifespan ~30,000 to 50,000 hours

-2-Pin Connector:
+2-Pin Connector

 Pin Number Wire Color Description

-1 Red Positive (+24V)
+1 Red Positive (+24V DC)

 2 Black Ground (GND)

-3-Pin Connector:
+3-Pin Connector

 Pin Number Wire Color Description

-1 Red Positive (+24V)
+1 Red Positive (+24V DC)

 2 Black Ground (GND)

-3 Yellow Tachometer (RPM Signal)
+3 Yellow Tachometer Signal (optional)

 Usage Instructions

-How to Use the Fan in a Circuit:
+How to Use the 60x60x20 Fan 24V in a Circuit

 2. Wiring: